microsoft/ebpf-for-windows/docs/eBpfLlvmCodeGenerationProposal.md

 Clang/LLVM has a much richer tool chain for generating optimal ISA-specific instruction sequences.
-Proposal is to use LLVM to convert eBPF byte code to optimal native instruction sequences (replacing the current uBPF jitter).
+Proposal is to use LLVM to convert eBPF byte code to optimal native instruction sequences (updating the current uBPF jitter).

 ## Background